dead-claudia/lifted-pipeline-proposal/README.md

     )
 }

-// With this proposal + the partial application proposal + Lodash import * as _ from "lodash" const toSlug =
+// With this proposal + the partial application proposal import * as _ from "lodash" const toSlug =
     encodeURIComponent